Arbeia: History

 The fort was built in 129 AD as a small cohort fort, a few years later than most of the Hadrian's Wall forts, on the Lawe Top overlooking the mouth of the River Tyne and four miles beyond the eastern end of Hadrian’s wall, from where it guarded the flank and main sea supply route to the Wall and the small port on the south of the Tyne.

 Its garrison was reduced during the occupation of Scotland in the reign of Antoninus Pius.
-Early in Marcus Aurelius's reign (161 to 180) it was reoccupied and from 198 it was considerably altered in plan and usage.
-A dividing wall between the northern and southern halves of the fort allowed the north part to store supplies from sea-going ships, while the southern part remained a garrison.
+Early in Marcus Aurelius' reign (161 to 180) it was reoccupied and from 198 it was considerably altered in plan and usage.
+A dividing wall between the northern and southern halves of the fort allowed the north part to store supplies from sea-going ships, whilst the southern part remained a garrison.
 The modifications are associated with Septimius Severus' Roman invasion of Caledonia (208–211), a series of campaigns against the troublesome Caledonian tribes, in which the fort may have served as his headquarters.

-From 220-235 a new principia (headquarters) with new barracks were built in the southern part of the fort, probably to house the new garrison of Cohors V Gallorum of double size (nominally 1000 men) while the original principia were converted to a granary and 9 more granaries were built in the southern part of the fort, bringing the total to 24.
+From 220-235 a new principia (headquarters) and new barracks were built in the southern part of the fort, probably to house the new garrison of Cohors V Gallorum of double size (nominally 1000 men) while the original principia were converted to a granary and nine more granaries were built in the southern part of the fort, bringing the total to 24.
 Most forts had two granaries but Arbeia had up to 24, indicating that it supplied more than its own troops.
-It shows that Arbeia became the main supply base for the whole of Hadrian’s Wall rather than obtaining its supplies from the local region by purchase, taxation or requisition which was the usual assumption.
+It shows that Arbeia became the main supply base for the whole of Hadrian’s Wall rather than obtaining its supplies from the local region by purchase, taxation or requisition, which was the usual assumption.

-In later 3rd century occupants of the vicus appear to have moved into the empty fort.
+In the later 3rd century occupants of the vicus appear to have moved into the empty fort.

-After a fire in about 300, 8 of the granaries were converted to barracks, the principia were enlarged and a new large praetorium (commanding officer’s house) built.
+After a fire in about 300, eight of the granaries were converted to barracks, the principia was enlarged and a new large praetorium (commanding officer’s house) built.
 The fort was finally abandoned around 400.

 It is said to be the birthplace of the Northumbrian King Oswin.

-When the fort was unexpectedly discovered in 1875 by an unknown amateur it made national news as the numerous finds near the centre of a Northern industrial town were of a quality that shocked archaeologists who found it hard to believe such a site could yield these treasures.
-The Roman remains attracted crowds that flocked to the town and despite some believing that they were forgeries, further excavations proved that it was a sensational archaeological discovery.
+When the fort was unexpectedly discovered in 1875 by an unknown amateur it made national news, since the numerous finds near the centre of a Northern industrial town were of a quality that shocked archaeologists, who found it hard to believe such a site could yield these treasures.
+The Roman remains attracted crowds that flocked to the town and, despite some believing that they were forgeries, further excavations proved that it was a sensational archaeological discovery.